Updated April 2016

 These guidelines are intended to support Bucknell University faculty and staff who create and/or manage social media presences as University representatives, either as individual professionals or on behalf of their academic or administrative departments.
 Please note: Social media are constantly changing and evolving.
 As a result, these guidelines may be updated frequently.

 Social media include a variety of online tools and services that allow users to publish content and interact with their audiences.
-Currently, the most common social networks or websites within this rapidly changing media space include Facebook, Twitter, LinkedIn, YouTube, MySpace, Flickr and blogs.
+Currently, the most widely used social networks or websites within this rapidly changing media space include Facebook, Instagram, Twitter, LinkedIn, YouTube, Snapchat, Periscope, Vine, Flickr and blogs.

-Faculty or staff members who manage social media as representatives of Bucknell are responsible for following all normal expectations for professional behavior as representatives of the University.
-Social media postings, including comments and responses, can be stored by and shared with millions around the world.
+Individuals who manage social media on behalf of Bucknell University departments, groups, organizations or centers are responsible for following all normal expectations for professional behavior.
+Social media postings, including comments and responses, can be stored by and shared with millions of people around the world.

-For more information on Internet and computer usage at Bucknell, view the Appropriate Use Policy at www.bucknell.edu/AUP.xml, and please review in particular section IV below, “Key Appropriate Use Guidelines.”
-It is important to note as well that applications developed for any mobile devices (i.e., iPhones or other smartphones and tablet computers) and that use the University’s name, wordmark or other institutionally identifiable information should meet the standards set forth in the Appropriate Use Policy and these guidelines as well.
+In addition to the guidelines below, please refer to the University's Appropriate Use Policy for information on internet and computer usage at Bucknell.
+Please review in particular section IV below, "Key Appropriate Use Guidelines."
+It is important to note as well that applications (apps) developed for any mobile devices (i.e., iPhones or other smartphones and tablets) and that use the University's name, wordmark or other institutionally identifiable information should be approved by the Division of Communications, and meet the standards set forth in the University's Appropriate Use Policy.